MrGrappleMan/Fynelium/README.md

 Go through the generic steps

-Your username should be a single lowercase English alphabet for convenience.
+Your username should be "a", use any password that you want to.

 Automatic partitioning, free up space with delete all and encrypt your drive with the same password as your username.
-You will NOT be able to multi boot, but I have not tested it extensively.

 Connect to the internet and make your connection unmetered.